bml-research/Labcourses/agarose_gel_electrophoresis/agarose_gel_electropheresis.md

 ---
 ## Preparation
-Watch the [following video](https://www.youtube.com/watch?v=vq759wKCCUQ&t=2s) regarding the principle of agerose gel electrophoresis.
+Watch the [following video](https://www.youtube.com/watch?v=vq759wKCCUQ&t=2s) regarding the principle of agarose gel electrophoresis.

 ## Introduction
 Agarose gel electrophoresis is a method to separate DNA in a matrix of agarose.
 The DNA is separated by charge and length in a suitable electrophoresis buffer.
 Larger DNA molecules migrate slower than shorter DNA in the electric field and, hence, they get seperated.